Flight Ops HQ

 Why de-icing matters

 De-icing is a winter cost that cannot be quoted in advance, since it depends on the weather on the day of travel.
 It is a common reason a winter trip costs more than expected.
+A quote that excludes de-icing entirely is not cheaper—it is incomplete for Northeast winter departures.

 Cost